cspemb/nasa-app/README.md

 # About
 This project is just a demo project to practice and learn [React Sweet State](https://atlassian.github.io/react-sweet-state/#/).
-We used the free [Random User API](https://randomuser.me/) to get some data and manage it with RSS.

 # Resources
 - [RSS Docs](https://atlassian.github.io/react-sweet-state/#/)